javaguru/nexus-backend/README.md

 | nexus.backend.client.validate_after_inactivity      | 2                                    | 2                 | Validate after inactivity      |

-### The Nexus Backend Firewall and the WAF Filter Configuration
+### The Nexus-Backend Firewall and the WAF Filter Configuration

 The **Nexus-Backend** implements a **HttpFirewall** protection against evasion and rejected any suspicious Http Request on the Headers and Cookies, the Parameters, the keys and Values.